shekfeh/gromacs-tutorials/README.md

 changed since 5.0 and older releases.

 I assume you have some working knowledge of the command line.
 Specifically, you should know how to make directories, change into them, and edit text files.
+When you see a `$` or `>` this is the prompt on the commandline and indicates you should type the text following it.
 Obviously I also assume you have GROMACS installed on a machine available to you.

 Throughout the tutorials we'll be using OPLS methane and TIP4PEW water.